 - NTB National Tire and Battery: 512-238-9523

 Williamson County and Waste Management host HHW collection events twice a year for residents of Williamson County.
-See Williamson County HHW for more details.
+Details at Williamson County HHW.

 - Open the can to let the paint dry.
 Adding cat litter speeds up the process.